Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Coogee has one of the highest incomes in Australia, with a median assessed income of $63,349 and an average income of $80,832.
-This contrasts with Greater Perth's median income of $58,380 and average income of $78,020.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Coogee SA2 had a median income among taxpayers of $63,349 and an average of $80,832.
+Nationally, these figures are extremely high compared to Greater Perth's median of $58,380 and average of $78,020.
 Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Coogee would be approximately $72,345 (median) and $92,310 (average) as of September 2025.
-According to the 2021 Census figures, incomes in Coogee cluster around the 70th percentile nationally.
-The data shows that 31.7% of the population (3,478 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 32.0% occupy this range.
-Higher earners make up a substantial presence with 31.9% exceeding $3,000 weekly, indicating strong purchasing power in the community.
-After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.
+Census data indicates household, family and personal incomes in Coogee cluster around the 70th percentile nationally.
+Income distribution shows that 31.7% of the population (3,478 individuals) fall within the $1,500 - 2,999 income range, similar to the surrounding region where this cohort represents 32.0%.
+Notably, a significant 31.9% earn above $3,000 weekly.
+After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income